 The images above are courtesy of Ecke Ranch 2013

-In conclusion, I would love to hear from you so consider posting in the comments below. what color poinsettia did you like in this blog post?
+Have you heard of the Ecke Ranch and it’s connection to the Poinsettia?
 Do you display poinsettias in your home or garden during the Christmas season?
-Be sure to let me know on my website.
+Be sure to let me know by commenting on my website.

 Happy Holidays and Poinsettia Shopping,